eshak28/Decops_-Auto_invoice_generator/README.md

 ### Using the Application

 1. Enter the customer name
-2. Add invoice items with name, description, quantity, and price
+2. Add invoice items with name, description, quantity, and price (in Rupees)
 3. Click "Add Item" to add more items
-4. Review the invoice summary (subtotal, tax, total)
+4. Review the invoice summary (subtotal, tax, total) - all amounts shown in ₹
 5. Click "Generate & Download Invoice" to create and download the PDF
+6. The PDF will use "Rs." notation for all amounts to ensure proper rendering

 ## Docker Deployment